Keyboard shortcuts

 • 3.0, 3.2, 5.0, 5.2, 7.0, 8.0: Tested, no known issues since 0.3.0.

-• 6.2: One user reported it is working
+• 6.2: One user reported it is working, not tested

 • 4.0: Manual firmware downgrade required (issue)